dagger/dagger/docs/v0.3/sdk/cue/use-cases/1245-node-ci.md

 ## Plan of Action

-The application we are building a dagger pipeline for has very simple build and publish steps.
+The application we are building a Dagger-Classic pipeline for has very simple build and publish steps.

 Where this pipeline is powerful is its use of pre-build tools to check the code every time new code is pushed.
 It uses the below tools to ensure the repo is up to scratch.